-A one day event where you can see mechanical weeding in action.
+A one day event where farmers saw mechanical weeding in action.

-The Royal Agricultural University and Innovative Farmers have teamed up to bring you Mechanical Weeding LIVE on Tuesday 9 May.
+The Royal Agricultural University and Innovative Farmers teamed up to bring you Mechanical Weeding LIVE which took place in early May.

-The event is a chance to see a range of mechanical weeders in action, plus hear the results from a comprehensive trial carried out at the University’s Innovation Centre.
-There will be a farm walk, an opportunity to meet the machinery manufacturers and a chance to hear about the details of the trial.
+A range of mechanical weeders were put into action, and the results were given from a comprehensive trial carried out at the University’s Innovation Centre.
+The farm walk, undertaken whilst watching the machinery, was a great opportunity to discuss pros and cons with the manufacturers and learn more about the trial.

-The following manufacturers will be bringing machinery to the event:
+The following manufacturers brought machinery to the event:

 - TRP will bring the Carre Rotanet Machine